Divorce dumps you onto a ferocious emotional roller coaster. Be forewarned: your best friend may be your worst nightmare to ride beside you.

 It happens too frequently.
 The “friend” you thought you could trust betrays you, and – bam – you’ve been slammed in the belly.
 It’s not always as dramatic as witnessing against you, of course.
 It might be as little as not keeping your confidence.

 Here’s the deal: your friends are human like the rest of us.
 We all have our own monkeys on our backs – our own issues – no matter how close your friendship is.
 Sometimes, the better you know someone, the more “stuff” gets in the way of listening, helping, and keeping your secrets.
-It happens to best friends all the time.
+It happens to best friends all the time, but this is why we can’t always trust our best friends during our divorce.

 I believe it’s never pre-meditated.
 Your friend isn’t intentionally hurting you.
 Under the surface, however, friends have their own drivers that cause them to double-cross you, unwittingly.
 Nonetheless, the pain of that deception can take years to heal.
 Take a look at these unconscious reasons for disloyalty to you: